technyon/nuki_hub/README.md

 <b>Supported ESP32 devices:</b>
 - Nuki Hub is compiled against all ESP32 models with Wi-Fi and Bluetooh Low Energy (BLE) which are supported by ESP-IDF 5.3.2 and Arduino Core 3.1.3.
 - Tested stable builds are provided for the ESP32, ESP32-S3, ESP32-C3, ESP32-C6 and ESP32-H2.
-- Untested builds are provided for the ESP32-Solo1 (as the developers don't own one).
+- Untested builds are provided for the ESP32-P4 (with the ESP32-C6-MINI-1 module for BLE and WiFi) and ESP32-Solo1 (as the developers don't own one).

 <b>Not supported ESP32 devices:</b>
 - The ESP32-S2 has no built-in BLE and as such can't run Nuki Hub.
-- We are looking into supporting the ESP32-P4 with the ESP32-C6-MINI-1 module for BLE and WiFi

 <b>Supported Nuki devices:</b>
 - Nuki Smart Lock 1.0